Updated: 7 minute read

 Brex Logo - Banking Alternatives

 Brex is a spend management platform built for medium to enterprise organizations.
-It offers a full spend management suite that includes business banking, corporate spend cards, bill pay, venture debt, as well as other products.
-One of the biggest downsides of Brex is that most businesses are unlikely to meet their strict eligibility criteria.
-As the company announced in 2022, Brex now only accepts enterprise companies and venture-backed startups on its platform.
+It offers a full spend-management suite that includes business banking, corporate charge cards, bill pay, and travel, among other products.
+One of the biggest downsides of Brex is that most businesses are unlikely to meet its strict eligibility criteria.
+As the company announced in 2022, Brex now only accepts enterprise companies and venture-backed startups.
+That's still the case in 2026: sole proprietors and unincorporated businesses aren't eligible.

-If you are eligible, expect to get advanced spend management tools and integrations with popular back-office software.
-Beyond that, the ease of managing multiple currencies and making global payments is great for growing international operations.
+If you are eligible, expect advanced spend-management tools and integrations with popular back-office software.
+Beyond that, the ease of managing multiple currencies and making global payments is useful for growing international operations.

-The eligibility criteria is a good indicator of whether Brex is for you.
-If you don’t meet it, chances are it’s not the perfect fit for your needs to begin with.
+The eligibility criteria are a good indicator of whether Brex is for you.
+If you don't meet them, chances are it isn't the right fit to begin with.

 Features:

-• Free business checking account with no minimum balance requirement
+• Business account with no monthly fee or minimum balance requirement

 • No overdraft or deposit fees